gcziprusz/NeuralNest/dict.md

   - Underfitting occurs when a machine learning model is too simple to capture the underlying structure of the data.
 In other words, the model is not able to learn the training data effectively, leading to poor performance on both the training data and new, unseen data.
 Underfitting typically happens when the model is too simple or lacks the capacity to represent the complexity of the underlying data distribution.

 # V
+- Vector quantization (VQ)
+  - It is a technique used in signal processing and data compression to reduce the amount of data required to represent a signal or dataset while preserving essential information.
+It involves partitioning a set of multidimensional data points (vectors) into clusters and representing each vector by the cluster centroid it belongs to.
+- VGG16
+  - VGG16 is a convolutional neural network (CNN) architecture proposed by the Visual Geometry Group (VGG) at the University of Oxford.
+It is characterized by its simplicity and uniform architecture, consisting mainly of 3x3 convolutional layers stacked on top of each other, with max-pooling layers interspersed between them.
+VGG16 is particularly famous for its performance in image classification tasks.
 # W
 # X
 # Y